nostr-protocol/nostr/translate/Italiano/README.md

-# nostr - Notes and Other Stuff Transmitted by Relays
+# nostr - Note e Altre Cose Trasmesse dai Relay
 > Notes and Other Stuff Transmitted by Relays